firecat53/dockerfiles/btsync/README.rst

 We'll assume that the data directories to by sync'd will all live under one directory that can be mounted via ``-v <host_dir>:/data``.
 The config/logging directory will live in a data-only volume.

 A static IP will be assigned via the pipework script so that Upnp/NAT port forwarding can be used with the router.
 If a static port is forwarded and assigned in btsync.conf, then this may not be necessary.
+Note: UPnP doesn't work...NAP-PMP must be enabled on the router.

 Build
 -----